evelinmiha/cinemaApp/README.md

 Setup Instructions

--Start XAMPP
+1)Start XAMPP

--Import the database SQL file (hndcssa11.sql) into phpMyAdmin.
+2)Import the database SQL file (hndcssa11.sql) into phpMyAdmin.

--Copy the files of the project to xampp/htdocs/ Cinema -In connect_db.php make sure to have your database name, username, and password as needed -Start Apache and MySQL in XAMPP.
+3)Copy the files of the project to xampp/htdocs/ Cinema

+4)In connect_db.php make sure to have your database name, username, and password as needed

+5)Start Apache and MySQL in XAMPP.

--Open your browser and go to: http://localhost/cinema/
+6)Open your browser and go to: http://localhost/cinema/